-- 1. Children and youth who: - a. share the housing of other persons due to loss of housing, economic hardship, or a similar reason; - b. are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations; - c. are living in emergency or transitional shelters; or d. are abandoned in hospitals. - d. are awaiting foster care placements. - 2.
-Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - 3.
-Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings. - 4.
-Children of migrant or seasonal workers who qualify as homeless because they are living in circumstances described in the first three categories.
+- 1. Sharing the housing of other persons due to loss of housing, economic hardship, or similar reason: - 2.
+Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; - 3.
+Living in emergency or transitional shelters; - 4.
+Being abandoned in hospitals; - 5.
+Living in public or private places not designed for or ordinarily used as regular sleeping accommodations for human beings; - 6.
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; and - 7.
+Migratory children living in conditions described in the previous examples.